 The words could’ve been French for all we knew and I certainly didn’t understand the impact they would have but the punishment for him would’ve been mentally ingrained.

 The old crow never considered that if he could’ve done the homework then perhaps he would’ve.

 Which leads me back to the subject of using exclusions.

-Sanctions like this only just fuel the fire because kids that are punished like this often get back to where they need to be – home.
+Sanctions like this only just fuel the fire because these kids already feel bad, we don’t need to add to that.

 So does this mean then that a child with SEN is seven times more likely to be badly misbehaved than the average child?

 Or could it just really show that they are just part of a higher percentage of children whose needs are not being met in our out-dated education system?